For landholders in the Coastal Plains and Adjacent Ranges of the Burdekin.

-The Beach Scrub Project initially has $100,000 available to fund on-ground works on the Coastal Plains and Adjacent Ranges.
-This targeted funding will be allocated to support integrated management projects, focussing on priority areas where suitable regional ecosystems occur.
+The Beach Scrub Project initially had $100,000 available to fund on-ground works on the Coastal Plains and Adjacent Ranges.
+This targeted funding was allocated to support integrated management projects, focussing on priority areas where suitable regional ecosystems occur.

-On-ground works to improve the condition and extent of beach scrub will be funded on a case-by-case basis, based on established management guidelines and expert recommendations.
-Works will typically include:
+On-ground works to improve the condition and extent of beach scrub was funded on a case-by-case basis, based on established management guidelines and expert recommendations.
+Works typically included:

 - Weed control;